 — Hampton D. Smith

-Hampton D. Smith is an undergraduate in the Art History department at the University of North Carolina, Chapel Hill.
-He is a former intern of the Kamm Teapot Foundation.
+Hampton D. Smith is an Art History student and a former intern of the Kamm Teapot Foundation.

 Blair, Bob, ed.
 William Henry Jackson’s “The Pioneer Photographer”.
 Santa Fe: Museum of New Mexico Press, 2005.